 Additionally, our objectives require us to promote the safety and soundness of all the firms it supervises, and to contribute to securing an appropriate degree of protection for all policyholders.
 This motivates a baseline level of supervisory monitoring for these firms.

 - supervising firms on a portfolio basis using automated tools to analyse your regulatory returns

 - examining individual firms when a risk crystallises (as discovered through, for example, a visit to the firm, or an approach from the firm itself), or in response to authorisation requests from the firm

 - conducting peer group analysis across sectors as a whole, to develop a clear understanding of the risks posed by both small firms in aggregate and by a typical firm

 - conducting annual assessments of these firms, but in large peer groups.

 We do not visit smaller firms on a fixed, regular schedule.
-But all firms, regardless of category, are subject to on-site work by the PRA - with a period of notice - at any time.
+But all firms, regardless of category, are subject to on-site work by us - with a period of notice - at any time.

-Our rules and expectations for branches are available is Supervising international banks: the PRA's approach to branch supervision - PS8/14.
+Our rules and expectations for branches are available in Supervising international banks: the PRA's approach to branch supervision - PS8/14.